-Rent Burden: Families paying more than fifty percent (50%) of their income for rent for at least ninety (90) days commencing before they were selected from the Waiting List and continuing through the verification of preference will receive this preference.
+Rent Burden: Families paying more than fifty percent (50%) of their income for rent and utilities for at least ninety (90) days commencing before they were selected from the Waiting List and continuing through the verification of preference will receive this preference.

 For purposes of this preference, "Family Income" is "Gross Monthly Income" as defined in the regulations.
-"Rent" is defined as the actual amount due under a lease or occupancy agreement calculated on a monthly basis without regard to the amount actually paid.
+"Rent" is defined as the actual amount due under a lease or occupancy agreement calculated on a monthly basis without regard to the amount actually paid, plus the monthly amount of tenant-supplied utilities which can be either: